kwigley/jaffle_shop/models/overview.md

 {% docs __overview__ %}

-## Data Documentation for Jaffle Shop asdf
+## Data Documentation for Jaffle Shop

 `jaffle_shop` is a fictional ecommerce store.